adammhaile/PlotDevice/README.md

 There will be no step-by-step guide provided.
 It would likely take me longer to assemble that than it did to design the machine in the first place.
 My recommendation is to download and load the provided Fusion 360 design and use that as a basic guide of what goes where.
 But please read through the following notes before beginning:

+- All of the rods are held in place by compression from the 3D printed blocks they fit into and you need to make sure you get a tight fit.
+It the top (in terms of print orientation) is not perfectly flat and smooth you should smooth them out by running that face in a figure-eight pattern over some sand paper on a flat surface.
+Make sure you can place adjoinging printed parts against each other with no noticable gaps between them.
 - Start by securing the 2 bearings in the X axis carriage then insert one rod into each of the bearings.
 Set aside.
 - Place a bearing on each of the Y axis rods
 - Pre-insert nuts into the `YRail` bottom parts and keep in place with some tape, if need be